-Between Altona railway station, the Elbe and the lively, trendy district of Ottensen lies the Altona Museum.
-As one of Germany's largest regional museums, it deals with the art and cultural history of the north German region, and it presents the cultural and historical development of the Elbe region around Altona, of Schleswig Holstein and the coastal areas of the North Sea and the Baltic.
+The Altona Museum is situated between the Altona train station, the Elbe and the trendy Ottensen quarter.
+As one of Germany’s largest regional museums, it covers the art and cultural history of the North German area and presents the cultural-historical development of the Elbe region around Altona from Schleswig Holstein and the coastal area from the North Sea to the Baltic Sea.

-The collection provides a multifaceted view of the art and cultural history of northern Germany from the 18th century to the present.
-Local cultural history, which has been strongly influenced by fishing and seafaring, is addressed as well.
-Another point of focus is the history of art media.
-The permanent public collection shows the most important regional exhibits from the fields of painting and graphics, handicrafts, cultural history, fishing and seafaring.
+The museum’s collection offers a multifaceted view of the art and cultural history of North Germany from the 18th century to the present.
+The local cultural history – which was greatly influenced by the fishing industry and seafaring – is also addressed.
+A further focus is the history of the media.
+The permanent exhibition displays the most important regional pieces from the areas of painting and graphics, the fine crafts, cultural history, fishing and seafaring.

 The Altona Museum's exhibitions and events increasingly interweave historical themes with contemporary perspectives that shape the identity of today's citizens of Hamburg.
 These themes include urban development, migration and integration.
 In pursuit of this mission, the museum deliberately embraces openness and collaborates with a wide range of associations and initiatives.